 How to Clean Your Carepod

 Humidifiers are a great addition to your home.
-With added moisture to the air, you'll find that some of your most annoying health woes will disappear -- dry skin, sore throats, stuffy noses.
+With added moisture to the air, you'll find that some of your most annoying health woes will be relieved dry skin, sore throats, stuffy noses

-However, lately it has come to many's attention that some humidifier models can be a breeding ground for mold and bacteria.
-With lots of surface area and ample amounts of water, if forgotten about, microbes can grow.
+However, lately it has come to attention that most traditional humidifier models area breeding ground for mold and bacteria.
+With lots of surface area, hidden corners, and ample amounts of stale water, microbes can grow.

 Weekly Cleaning